 You can access node configuration a few ways.

-If you are using NMIS 8.5.6G it will be in the Setup Menu as "Node Customisation".
+If you are using NMIS 8.5.6G or greater including NMIS9 it will be in the Setup Menu as "Node Customisation".

 In earlier version of NMIS8 "System -> System Configuration" Menu as "Node Configuration".

 With the above two methods you will then need to select the node from the drop down.

 In NMIS for a while it is accessible while looking at the node.